aditinadig/stage-ready/README.md

 ## 🤝 Contributing

-This is an academic HCI project.
-Contributions focused on improving user experience and accessibility are welcome.
+StageReady is an HCI research project exploring collaborative interfaces for performance groups.
+Contributions that enhance user experience, accessibility, or mobile interaction patterns are welcome.

 ---

-## License
+## 📄 License

-Educational use only
+Educational use only - Academic HCI Project

 ---

-## 📚 Documentation

-- 📖 Database Structure: See `DATABASE_STRUCTURE.md`
-- 🎨 Design Sketches: See `files/sketching.md`

----

-Built with React Native, Expo, NativeWind, and Firebase
+**Built with React Native, Expo, NativeWind, and Firebase**

+*Designed for performers, by performers*